znetstar/rh-cli/README.md

 # rh-cli

-**rh-cli** is a simple Windows command line interface for trading stocks on Robinhood.
+**rh-cli** is a simple .NET/Mono command line interface for trading stocks on Robinhood.
 It utilizes a more comprehensive version of [RobinhoodNet](https://github.com/itsff/RobinhoodNet).

 Neither this project nor the creator is affiliated with Robinhood Financial LLC.